bkrrulez/phase_zero/README.md

 SMTP_FROM="TimeTool <no-reply@yourdomain.com>"
 ```

-**Note:** The email sending feature will fail without these variables, but the rest of the application will still function.
+**Note:** The email sending feature will fail without the SMTP variables, but the rest of the application will still function.

 ### 3. Run the Development Server